InesCayolla/InesCayolla/README.md

 **What I've done so far 🔨**

-📱 [ALLIVU](https://allivu.pro/)- A web mobile app that enable to search, explore and pay for service vendors all-in-one place.
+📱 [ALLIVU](https://allivu.pro/)- A web only mobile app that enable to search, explore and pay for service vendors all-in-one place.

 At the moment i'm improving my skills with Linkedin Learning and building my own apps.